jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 because it is:

-- not executable (directly)
+- not executed directly
 - passed to another command or statement
-- might be a command reference
+- can be a command reference

 ## Lambda Expressions